Volunteer Opportunities at ASDM

 Benefits:

-This is a great opportunity to meet Guests from around the world, while sharing your passion for the Sonoran Desert region.
+This is a great opportunity to join a vibrant, local community of life-long learners while simultaneously meeting Guests from around the world.
+Docents receive in-depth training in natural history and interpretation methods and are also provided access to continuing education opportunities.
 Active Museum Volunteers enjoy benefits which include free memberships, discounts in the gift shops and restaurants, and Service Merit Awards.

 Requirements: